kristinbaumann/react-sketchapp-starter-kit/README.md

     ```bash
     npm install
     ```
+* Open Sketch with a new project

 * Render the React code in Sketch
-    Open Sketch in a new project

     ```bash
     npm run render
     ```